kevinyswong/kevinyswong.github.io/index.md

 91% rate of the 1950s was not rampantly labeled socialism the way Biden's proposal currently is.
 It's not socialism.
 The Tax Policy Center has also
 <a href="https://www.taxpolicycenter.org/taxvox/biden-would-raise-taxes-substantially-high-income-households-and-corporations-cut-taxes">analyzed</a>
-Biden's tax increases: "Nearly all of President Biden’s proposed tax increases would be borne by the highest income 1 percent of households—those making about
+Biden's tax increases: "Nearly all of President Biden's proposed tax increases would be borne by the highest income 1 percent of households—those making about
 $800,000 or more . . .
 At the same time, Biden would cut taxes for many low- and moderate-income households and reduce them substantially for those with